CodeExplorerRay/digital-sentinel/README.md

 ## 🔒 Project Status

 Digital Sentinel is currently maintained as a closed-source project.
 While we are not accepting public code contributions at this time, we welcome your feedback and ideas.

 If you have a feature request, a bug report, or other suggestions, please feel free to open an issue on the GitHub repository.

 ---
-&copy; 2024 Digital Sentinel.
+© 2024 Digital Sentinel.
 All rights reserved.